tidev/titanium-docs/docs/guide/Titanium_SDK/Titanium_SDK_FAQ.md

 ## No iOS simulator is visible or it will say "Unable to find an iOS Simulator"

-Go to XCode and make sure `preferences->locations->Command Line Tools` is set to the correct XCode path.
+Go to Xcode and make sure `preferences->locations->Command Line Tools` is set to the correct Xcode path.

 ## VSCode won't update the CLI